Warren Central High School (Kentucky): Boys basketball

 The boys' varsity basketball team competes in the 14th District within the 4th Region.
 The team won the 4th Region six straight years from 2002 through 2007, a feat accomplished only once in the 4th Region history.
-The team won the KHSAA Sweet 16 state basketball championship in 2004 and finished runner-up in 2005 despite the loss of four senior starters from the state champion team.
+The team won the KHSAA Sweet 16 state basketball championship in 2004, and finished runner-up in 2005 despite the loss of four senior starters from the state champion team.
 They advanced to the final four of the Sweet 16 for the third time in four years in 2007, falling to Louisville Ballard in the state semifinals.
-In 2010 Warren Central returned to the Sweet 16 for the first time since their six-year run ended in 2007, where they advanced to the quarterfinals.
+In 2010, Warren Central returned to the Sweet 16 for the first time since their six-year run ended in 2007, where they advanced to the quarterfinals.
 They also advanced in 2011.
 They have won eleven total 14th District championships and eleven total 4th Region championships.
 They have additionally been 14th District runners-up eight times and 4th Region runners-up three times.
-Jeremy Anderson, a 2007 alumni, played in the Sweet 16 five-consecutive years, only the 2nd player in Kentucky to accomplish this.
 Warren Central was the 2022 state runner up, and then won a second state title in 2023.